 Based on the theoretical background states that metacognitive aspects become one of the important components in the standard of graduate competence of basic education, the researchers consider it is very important to describe the patterns of inquiry learning interaction based on metacognitive activities both in classical and in group learning processes.
 An inquiry is chosen based on model development.
 This is in line with Arends' statement (2012) that inquiry learning is a learning model that aims to create how students think where metacognitive thinking is included.
 In addition, there is still very little research involving the classroom learning process that focuses on students' social interactions in the inquiry learning model (Ellwood & Abrams, 2018).
+Therefore, the aim of this research is to describe patterns of interaction in inquiry model in encouraging the metacognitive skills of Elementary students.
+The description from the patterns of interaction in inquiry learning is able to be a reference in conducting research in metacognitive activity in learning.
 If the interaction patterns of inquiry learning in terms of metacognitive activities can be clearly described, this will be a source of reference for teachers in developing learning plans that can enhance students' metacognitive activities.